dialogic-godot/documentation/documentation/creating-extensions.md

 ## What is an event?

-A dialogic event is a script that defines a new class inheriting `DialogicEvent`.
+A Dialogic event is a script that defines a new class inheriting `DialogicEvent`.
 This script will define (a) how the event is represented in-editor, (b) how it is saved, and (c) what it does during timeline execution when the event is reached.

 Often, events work together with subsystems.

 ## Your custom event

 The Extension Creator allows you to get a basic event script.
-It already set some values for you.
+It has already set some values for you.

 These are the things you need to do to make your event fully functional: